BU-NU-CLOUD-F19/Cloud_Based_E-Commerce_Platform/kubernetes-cluster/Readme.md

 While submitting a new image on GCP if you are a first time user you have to enable the google container image registry

+Also please replace the image name in deployment yaml and run the following commands.
 ```
 gcloud builds submit --tag gcr.io/<project-id>/postgres-gke:v1.1 .